wp-plugins/php-live-wordpress/readme.txt

 == Installation ==

-1. Upload the 'phplive' directory to your Wordpress plugins directory ('/wp-content/plugins/')
+1. Upload the 'php-live-wordpress' directory to your Wordpress plugins directory ('/wp-content/plugins/')
-2. Activate the 'phplive' plugin in the "Plugins" admin panel using the "Activate" link.
+2. Activate the plugin in the "Plugins" admin panel using the "Activate" link.
-3. Click the newly created 'phplive' menu on the left side of the admin panel.
+3. Click the newly created 'PHP Live!' menu on the left side of the admin panel.
 4. Proceed with the steps detailed on the PHP Live! plugins page.

 == Frequently Asked Questions ==